 CHOPIN

-in situ CHaracterization of MOVPE growth dynamics and diffusion mechanisms in nitrides and their influence on Optoelectronic Properties of INgan/algan/gan quantum structures
+in situ Characterization of MOVPE growth dynamics and diffusion mechanisms in nitrides and their influence on Optoelectronic Properties of INgan/algan/gan quantum structures

 CHOPIN is a DFG funded cooperation between the Laboratory of Semiconductor Microstructure (UNIPRESS) and LAS (KIT).